 Career advising assists students in developing their career goals and objectives.
-Canadian University Dubai has developed relationships with major companies in many career fields to provide graduating students with career opportunities.
-Our graduates find great success in the careers of their choice, due in large part to the efforts of our Student Success Centre.
+Canadian University Dubai has maintained and developed relationships with major companies in many career fields to provide graduating students with career opportunities.
+Our graduates find great success in the careers of their choice, due in large part to the efforts of our career services and internship office.
 Any student, no matter how savvy, can benefit from our career services.